 - More stiffness and pain in sacroiliac joint in the mornings and later in the day.

 - Decreased pain during the day as normal movements stir the fluid lubricant of the joints.

 - Low back pain radiating to the pelvis, buttocks, or thighs and sometimes to the groin.

 4. Bone spurs can form to compensate for too much motion

-With osteoarthritis, bone spurs (small irregular growths on the bone, also called osteophytes) typically form on the facet joints in response to joint instability (from the degeneration).
+Over time, the motion in the spine will usually lead to disc degeneration and joint instability.
+When this happens, bone spurs (small irregular growths on the bone, also called osteophytes) typically form on the facet joints in response to joint instability (from the degeneration).